demostanis/metatorrent/README.md

 To specify a custom Torrent client, set the `TORRENT_PROGRAM` environment variable.

-### Bugs

-When filtering the results by pressing `/`, `Filter:` might appear twice.

-This is most likely a Bubbletea bug. (https://github.com/charmbracelet/bubbletea/issues/580)

 ### Donations

 Buy me an coffee in Ethereum at `0xF239e7C7b1C75EFF467EE4b74CEB4002E3d00BEE`.